-When the muscles, tendons or ligaments in your hand sustain an injury, it is called a soft tissue injury.
+A soft tissue injury occurs when the muscles, tendons, or ligaments in your hand sustain an injury.
 In many cases, hand pain isn’t as acute as a broken bone in your hand, but there is pain nevertheless.

 Tendon injuries to the extensor tendon will cause mallet finger.
-The tendon is torn or overstretched, leaving a person with limited use of the finger.
-The signs of mallet finger are described as a fingernail that droops and won’t reset without help – bruising, swelling, and soreness are the symptoms to watch out for.
+A torn or overstretched tendon results in limited use of the finger for the person.
+The signs of mallet finger are a description of a fingernail that droops and won’t reset without help, with bruising, swelling, and soreness being the symptoms to watch out for.

 Many occupations, vocations and professions require repetitive tasks to achieve work-related goals, which is a problem for the people who perform repetitive tasks.
 Tendons and muscles and nerves will bear the brunt of the pain you experience, and it will reduce the use of the hand when problems come to the forefront.